Bengals Quick Hits: Botched In Baltimore, Bengals Blow Chance For Division Lead with 19-17 Loss to Ravens - CLNS Media

 — Cincinnati Bengals (@Bengals) October 10, 2022

-That triggered an 83-yard Bengals drive without Tee Higgins, who played the first two drives but sat out the remainder of the first half.
+That triggered an 83-yard Bengals drive without Higgins, who played the first two drives but sat out the remainder of the first half.
 Stepping up was Mike Thomas with a 33-yard catch-and-run down to the Ravens 31.
 Three plays later, Burrow hit Hayden Hurst over the middle for 19 yards, he cut at the Ravens 3 and reached the ball over the goal line to put Cincinnati on the board.

 Better as a Bengal 😏#BudLightCelly | @budlight pic.twitter.com/FtxXQohCk8